Discover the historic Reims Cathedral © French Moments

 First Level

-Two niches surround the three central portals.
-A rose window occupies the tympana of the three portals.
-The sculpted decorations are therefore found in the gables, arches and splays.
+Two niches surround the three central portals, and a rose window occupies the tympana of each portal.

 Second Level